ivogeorg/ce-learning-progression-003-screensavers-part1/learning-progression.md

 ##### Multi-dimensional arrays
 [[toc](#table-of-contents)]

-`[<lernact-rd>]`Multi-dimensional arrays are _arrays of arrays_.
+Multi-dimensional arrays are _arrays of arrays_.
 In other words, the base type of multi-dimensional array is also a (multi-dimensional) array.
 The number of dimensions is indicated by the number of `[]` pairs after the base type of the innermost array, as in `let threeDimensionalGrid : number[][][]`.
 The indexing of elements works by level, from the outermost to the innermost, as in `threeDimensionalGrid[5][4][10]` references the value of _the element of index 10 of the element of index 4 of the element of index 5_.
 This is a lot easier to understand with an example:
 ```javascript
 // Example 1.1.10